 Franklin Street’s commitment to training on-site staff, including senior support from the company’s executive team, makes it our choice as the best for on-site management.

-Those who manage properties in large metropolitan areas like Boston and New York City will want to look at Equity Residential, our pick as the best for large market properties because of its custom property management solutions for owners in those markets.
+Those who manage properties in large metropolitan areas like Boston and New York will want to look at Equity Residential, our pick as the best for large market properties because of its custom property management solutions for owners in those markets.

 Finally, JLL wins the best for specialty properties spot due to its experience in managing a diversity of commercial properties, including sports venues, amusement parks, and marinas, using cutting-edge technology solutions.